mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 ### Iterative Design Approaches

-Iterative design involves coming back to reflect on the results of creative goals revise
+Iterative design involves coming back to reflect on the outcomes of creative goals and revising them based on results.

 A full review is beyond what we have time for here but in simple terms the process involves; goal setting, creating quick prototypes, user testing and evaluation, revision and reflection.